Chinese Art Consignment

 Sotheby’s is the leading international auction house for sales of Chinese Art.
-In 2020, our global Chinese Ceramics and Works of Art department has offered more than 3,300 rare porcelains, jades, sculptures, bronzes and other works of art spanning 4,000 years of Chinese history.
-This year we have held a total of 23 live and online auctions in New York, Hong Kong, and London which combined to realize over $94 million USD for our consigners.
-Enthusiastic bidding from collectors based in Asia, Europe and the Americas drove exceptional results which established the top 6 record prices for Chinese works of art sold so far this year on the international market, including the world record price for any white jade object and an imperial seal, and the world record price for any Chinese archaic jade.
+In 2021, our global Chinese Ceramics and Works of Art department has offered more than 1,300 rare porcelains, jades, sculptures, bronzes and other works of art spanning 4,000 years of Chinese history.
+So far this year, we have held a total of 11 dedicated live and online auctions in New York, Hong Kong, and London which combined to realize over $94 million USD for our consigners.
+Enthusiastic bidding from collectors based in Asia, Europe and the Americas drove exceptional results which established 7 out of the top 10 Chinese works of art sold so far this year on the international market, including the world record price for any white jade object and an imperial seal, and the world record price for any Chinese archaic jade.

 To learn about the value of your Chinese antique, simply submit images and information through our easy-to-use online estimate form.
 Our global team of specialists will review your submission and issue preliminary estimates for items that can be included in our sales.
 By consigning your Chinese antique to Sotheby’s, you are entrusting your Chinese art to the auction house that holds 21 world records for Asian art and has a strong record of selling works well above their estimates, on average realizing over 180% of the pre-sale estimate per lot over the past decade.
 Want to speak to us?
 Please find below contact phone numbers for each of our international specialist departments.

 Find Out the Value of Your Chinese Antique

-Submit photos and information about your Chinese art to begin your complimentary estimate request.
+Submit photos and information to our easy-to-use consignment platform to begin your complimentary request.